mgf9505/mgf9505.github.io/_pages/about.md

 🕛 News
 ======
-August.
-19, 2025: A paper is accept by _IEEE Transactions on Artificial Intelligence_
+September.
+14, 2025: A paper is accept by _Computer Science Review_

 <br />